Skip to main content

 • monetization

-• “Ever since Stride initially became a success back in 2020, Joy Way has slowly tarnished the reputation of the game and themselves as a studio by first constantly delaying updates for (albeit understandable) reworks, but then pushing it to the side to add a lackluster multiplayer mode to the original Stride to try and cash in on cosmetic microtransactions.”
+• “Ever since Stride initially became a success back in 2020, Joy Way has slowly tarnished the reputation of the game and themselves as a studio by constantly delaying updates for (albeit understandable) reworks, but then pushing it to the side to add a lackluster multiplayer mode to the original Stride to try and cash in on cosmetic microtransactions.”

 • “Joy Way had so much potential as a VR studio, but now they have fully shown themselves to be a cheap, lazy, cash-grabbing, untrustworthy, potentially mismanaged bunch of hacks that seemingly cannot take criticism.”